Skip to main content

 Development and construction in Europe are growing despite the COVID-19 situation.
 Development projects are taking place in port areas and on desired investment properties, which in some cases are heavily contaminated due to past land use activities.
-Thousands of soils and groundwater contaminants can be found on these investment properties, and remediation of groundwater contaminants thus becomes part of the development process in these areas.
+Thousands of soil and groundwater contaminants can be found on these investment properties, and remediation of groundwater contaminants thus becomes part of the development process in these areas.

-The variety of contaminants are differ from location to location and can be a complex mixture of contaminants, depending on the historical activities on the areas.
+The variety of contaminants differ from location to location and can be a complex mixture of contaminants, depending on the historical activities of the areas.
 Gas stations, chemical factories, and various types of industry - the risks of contaminants, fate and transport, potential migration and potential exposure pathways vary.
 We see an increasing need for contaminated groundwater treatment, which has a significant complexity, i.e., where different groups of substances are mixed.
 Complex groundwater contamination may have a mixture of, e.g. , hydrocarbons, per- and polyflouroalkyl substances, phenols, PFAS, chlorinated hydrocarbons, volatile organic compounds, pesticides, or heavy metals.

 Contaminated groundwater is a problem at thousands of locations in Europe.

-The need for handling the contaminated groundwater may be due to various matters.
+The need for handling contaminated groundwater may be due to various matters.
 It may be necessary to lower the groundwater table for a building’s basement construction below the groundwater table.
 In such cases, significant amounts of groundwater must be pumped to keep the excavation dry during construction.
-If the pumped groundwater is contaminated, treatment for removal of contaminates is required before a permit is obtained to discharge the groundwater to the sewer or to the ground surface.
+If the pumped groundwater is contaminated, treatment for removal of contaminants is required before a permit is obtained to discharge the groundwater to the sewer or the ground surface.

 Groundwater Remediation

 Hydraulic assessments of the groundwater at an investment property are also necessary for correctly dimensioning the treatment units according to the flow of pumped water at the site.
 If the contaminants and the hydraulic conditions at an investment property are well understood, the treatment will be more costly.
-Increased costs can be associated with a number of reasons but most common are the costs of treatment system modifications, reduced life of a treatment unit, more frequent manual labor to operate and maintain the system and higher disposal costs.
+Increased costs can be associated with a number of reasons but the most common are the costs of treatment system modifications, reduced life of a treatment unit, more frequent manual labor to operate and maintain the system and higher disposal costs.

 Groundwater sampling from a biological-filter treatment system at a site contaminated with 50,000 liters of gasoline with MTBE.